 Back in 94' Austin was an exciting place to be as it still is, only different.
-The feeling was as if you were part of some buzz about a secret that hadn't spilled yet.
+The feeling was as if you were part of a secret that hadn't spilled yet.
 A lot of people think that feeling is gone but it still lives on...in Austin.

 Go to the East side.
 There's a place on the corner called the Brixton and it embodies the real, open and friendly vibe that you remember.